 Are your programs in person or virtual?
+Where are you located?

 Can I use Ontario Autism Program funding or extended health benefits for your programs?

 Yes, you can.
 All of our programs are delivered by speech-language pathologists registered to practice in Ontario, and are therefore eligible under the OAP funding and extended health benefits covering speech-language pathology services.
 The Ontario Autism Program does allow families to use their funding a number of ways, including parent education, as long as it is for the child/teen registered with the OAP.
 We are happy to answer any questions about funding that you may have.

 For families who wish to confirm that our services will be covered by extended health benefits prior to working with us, we are happy to provide an explanatory letter that can be submitted to your insurer.

 Please note that families are billed directly for our services.

 I am looking for a social skills group for my child/teen.
 Is this what you offer?

 Connections SLP does not offer traditional social skills groups.
 We work virtually with families of highly verbal kids across Ontario, and thus do not offer local in-person groups.
 In addition, our focus is on helping kids and teens to make meaningful connections with others of their choosing, rather than whomever happens to be attending the group at the same time.
 Often, kids who come to us have had negative experiences in social skills groups because the other members or and/or the behaviour expectations or focus of the group were not a good fit for them.